dev-timm/plantlife/README.md

 2. Click on the top right button “New” and select “Create new app”
 3. Enter app name and choose your region
 4. Click on the “Create app” button
-5. Go to “Settings” and add config vars (if necessary) and buildpacks
+5. Go to “Settings” and add buildpack
+    1. heroku/nodejs
 6. Go to “Deploy” section and connect to your GitHub account
 7. Decide between automatic or manual deployment and click on the corresponding button
 8. If the build is completed successfully, you should see a button to view the deployed application